JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 ## Example Implementation

-The goal is to provide types for filed references assigned in `setUp` method if containing class is PHPUnit one.
+The goal of this example is to provide types for filed references assigned in `setUp` method if containing class is PHPUnit one.

+### Define a PhpUnitFiledInitializedInSetUpMethodsTP

 ```java
 import com.intellij.openapi.project.Project;